-LEVEL of ASSURANCE HUMAN ERROR Low Medium High OSO #20 A Human Factors evaluation has been performed and the HMI found appropriate for the mission Criteria The applicant conducts a human factors evaluation of the UAS to determine whether the HMI is appropriate for the mission.
+HUMAN ERROR LEVEL of ASSURANCE Low Medium High OSO #20 A Human Factors evaluation has been performed and the HMI found appropriate for Criteria The applicant conducts a human factors evaluation of the UAS to determine whether the HMI is appropriate for the mission.
 The HMI evaluation is based on inspection or analyses.
-Same as Low but the HMI evaluation is based on demonstrations or simulations.
-Same as Medium.
-In addition, EASA witnesses the HMI evaluation of the UAS and a competent third party witnesses the HMI evaluation of the possible electronic means used by the VO.
-Comments N/A 1 When simulation is used, the validity of the targeted environment used in the simulation needs to be justified.
+CAAM witnesses the HMI evaluation of the UAS Same as Low but the HMI evaluation is based on demonstrations or simulations.
+1 CAAM witnesses the HMI evaluation of the UAS Same as Medium.
+In addition, CAAM witnesses the HMI evaluation of the UAS and a competent third party witnesses the HMI evaluation of the possible electronic means used by the VO. the mission Comments N/A 1 When simulation is performed, the validity of the targeted environment that is used in the simulation needs to be justified.
 N/A